-The Fall Language Examinations will be Thursday, October 10, 2013 and Tuesday December 3, 2013.
-The Spring Language Examinations will be Thursday, March 6, 2014 and Tuesday, April 29, 2014 beginning at 10 am.
+The Fall Language Examinations will be Monday, September 22, 2014 and Tuesday December 2, 2014.
+The Spring Language Examinations will be Thursday, February 26, 2015 and Friday, May 1, 2015 beginning at 10 am.
 Students must sign up at least two weeks in advance.
 Ethnomusicology students and any student taking the examination in a language other than French or German must sign up at least a month in advance.
 The exams will be administered by Professors Kahan and Tilley.
-(You can contact Marjorie Naughton after August 27, 2013 in order to sign up.)
+Further information about signup, including contact information, will be forthcoming.

 DMA students --both composition and performance--must pass one language exam.

-Students must take one language exam before the end of their first semester in the program, and the second language before the end of their third semester in the program (the second language examination not being applicable to Composition D.M.A. students).
+PhD. students must take one language exam before the end of their first semester in the program, and the second language before the end of their third semester in the program.
 Students who have not passed at least one language examination will not be permitted to take the First Examination, Parts A-B.

 Students pursuing a Ph.D. must demonstrate a reading and pronunciation knowledge of two foreign languages, normally French and German.
 For D.M.A Composition and Performance students the requirement is one language.
 Substitutions may be approved, or additions appropriate to the student’s area of interest may be required by the Executive Officer or the Deputy Executive Officer in the student's area, whose advice should be sought early in the first semester of the student’s work in the program.